settorka/software-eng-monorepo/hybrid-search/v2/README.md

 Game theory:

-The service is a strategic system.
-Clients, attackers, operators, and the service each have incentives.
-A robust design aligns incentives so normal users get useful results and abusive behavior becomes expensive or unproductive.
+Clients, attackers, operators, and the service have different incentives.
+Policy should reward normal use and make abuse expensive or unproductive.

 Players: